Are Lentils Good for You? 8 Reasons to Eat More Lentils

 Lowers Cholesterol

 Studies have shown that one serving of lentils or other legumes a day can lower LDL (“bad cholesterol”) due to their high fiber content.
+Including even just one serving of lentils or legumes in your daily diet can contribute to reducing cholesterol levels.

 Low Sodium Food